The Madness (The Madness album): Background

 Some of the songs that appeared on the album were re-recorded from the demos of the 1986 Madness sessions.
 In "I Pronounce You" the lyrics concern a bride's feelings on the eve of her arranged marriage.
-To add a middle eastern feel to the song, Foreman played sitar on the song, an instrument he'd used on previous Madness albums.
-This was in addition to usual guitar, whilst the track also features tabla.
+To add a Middle Eastern feel to the song, Foreman (in addition to his usual guitar) played sitar, an instrument he had used on previous Madness albums; the track also features tabla.
 The track "Song in Red" was reportedly written by Smyth about a cousin who died young.
 "Gabriel's Horn" was recorded in 1986 when the group were working on the never-completed Lost in the Museum album, and this demo version appeared as a track on the 1992 re-issue of the Madness single "House of Fun".

 The band initially stressed that they were not "the Nutty Boys" the public knew and loved, as they attempted to become a more serious group.
 The band were pleased with the album upon completion as it took a long time to complete and for the first time in their career they worked without the Clive Langer/Alan Winstanley production team, choosing instead to produce it themselves.
 The band saw their debut album as only the start of a new beginning, with the members being very optimistic about the future.
 However, due to the lack of commercial success from the album and singles, the Madness disbanded by the beginning of 1989.
 Virgin Record's lack of faith in the band was confirmed when they opted not to renew their contract.
 The demise of the Madness left the members of the band in a state of confusion, not knowing quite what they were going to do next.
 Madness reformed with its original members for a reunion tour in 1992 and they have remained together since, playing live and recording new material.